BitcoinCacheMachine/BitcoinCacheMachine/commands/cluster/README.md

 The only assumptions that BCM makes is that each machine is running a fresh installation of Ubuntu (Desktop or Server) and has SSH exposed on port 22 (for remote machines).
 Each remote machine you provision MUST be DNS-resolvable by your SDN controller, or be accessible as a TOR (v3) onion service for the management plane (i.e., SSH, LXD).
 The [server prep script](./server_prep.sh) helps you prepare a new server so you can remotely access it using TOR.

-Clusters are created and destroyed using the `bcm cluster create` and `bcm cluster destroy` commands, respectively.
-Add the `--help` flag to determine how best to use `bcm cluster` commands.
-Most users won't need to use these commands directly as they are automatically invoked when users start user-facing application using `bcm stack start` commands.

 ## BCM Deployment Mode

 You back-end can be deployed in standalone mode or cluster mode.